“Damn. That’s gonna leave a mark.”

 - Would they like to take an active role in helping us implement change?

-Humbled by turnover, we listened and then we acted.
+Humbled by employee turnover, we listened and then we acted.
 Everything was fair game.

 - We promoted the right people into management roles.
 Rather than promoting the best producer, we chose managers who were leading without the title.
 We picked managers who loved helping people.

 As a result, we kept more of our best people.
-Turnover went down and people had more fun at work.
+Employee turnover went down and people had more fun at work.
 When folks departed, they left on good terms and didn’t bother going to Glassdoor to vent.
-Once our turnover was under control, we quit paying attention to Glassdoor altogether.
+Once our employee turnover was under control, we quit paying attention to Glassdoor altogether.

 Listen to your employees while they still work for you.
 Make changes when they make sense.
 Communicate your intentions and celebrate small wins on the path to more significant changes.

-Don’t hide from the issues.
+Don’t hide from the employee turnover issue.
 Admit that you know there is a problem.
 Show some vulnerability and admit to not having the answers.
 Ignore Glassdoor.

 Focus on your people.